Paolo81/cordova-plugin-qrscanner-fixed/readme.md

 On the browser platform, it's possible to adjust the interval at which QR decode attempts occur – even while a scan is happening.
 This enables applications to intellegently adjust scanning speed in different application states.
 QRScanner will check for the presence of the global variable `window.QRScanner_SCAN_INTERVAL` before scheduling each next QR decode.
 If not set, the default of `130` (milliseconds) is used.

 ## Typescript
-Type definitions for cordova-plugin-qrscanner-fixed are [available in the DefinitelyTyped project](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/cordova-plugin-qrscanner-fixed/cordova-plugin-qrscanner-fixed.d.ts).
+Type definitions for cordova-plugin-qrscanner are [available in the DefinitelyTyped project](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/cordova-plugin-qrscanner/cordova-plugin-qrscanner.d.ts).

 ## Contributing &amp; Testing